Mindful Managerial Decisions

-Managerial decisions are arguably the principal human behavior upon which any enterprise will flourish, just survive, or die.
-Enterprise results are frequently attributed to external conditions, such as a bad economy, raw material price increases, or emerging competitors, yet managers are presumed to have the “response ability” for dealing effectively with whatever conditions arise.
+Mindful Managerial decisions are arguably the principal human behavior upon which any enterprise will flourish, just survive, or die.
+Enterprise results are frequently attributed to external conditions, such as a bad economy, raw material price increases, or emerging competitors.
+Yet managers are presumed to have the “response-ability” for dealing effectively with whatever conditions arise.

 World-renowned sociologist and management scholar, Peter Drucker, saw management as the single most important role throughout any organization.
-He reasoned that every enterprise involves one or more people who assume the role of manager, with the expectation that these people will plan, organize, lead and control the enterprise so as to achieve its purpose.
+He reasoned that every enterprise involves one or more people who assume the role of manager.
+There is an expectation that these people will plan, organize, lead and control the enterprise so as to achieve its purpose.
 Managers provide critical decisions that, quite literally, determine what the enterprise is, and what it’s not.

 The importance and consequence of managerial decisions should prompt us to question how mindful we are of our decision making.
 Do we consciously decide how we will make decisions, or do we, well, just make them?
 And is our decision making our personal best, or can we do better?